GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 8. If there are ENUM data type in any tables, it is recommended that you temporarily update it to a ‘character varying’ datatype in the target table.
 After data replication is done, revert the datatype to ENUM.

 ## 1.2: Provisioning an instance of DMS using the CLI
-1. Install the dms sync extension:
+1. Install the **dms sync extension**:

-a.
-Sign in to **Azure** by running the following command:
+2. Sign in to **Azure** by running the following command:
 ```
 az login
 ```
-b.
-When prompted, open a web browser and enter a code to authenticate your device.
-Follow the instructions as listed.
+3. When prompted, open a web browser and enter a **code** to authenticate your device.
+Follow the **instructions** as listed.

-c.
-Add the **dms** extension:
+4. Add the **dms** extension:

-d.
-To list the available extensions, run the following command:
+5. To list the available extensions, **run** the following command:
 ```
 az extension list-available –otable
 ```
-e.
-To install the extension, run the following command:
+6. To install the extension, run the following command:
 ```
 az extension add –n dms-preview
 ```
-f.
-To verify you have dms extension installed correct, run the following command:
+7. To verify you have dms extension installed correct, run the following command:
 ```
 az extension list -otable
 ```
-g.
-You should see the following output:
+8. You should see the following output:
 ```
 ExtensionType    Name
 ---------------  ------
 whl              dms
 ```
 <img src="images/new12.jpg"/><br/>
-h.
-At any time, view all commands supported in **DMS** by running:
+9. At any time, view all commands supported in **DMS** by running:
 ```
 az dms -h
 ```
-i.
-If you have multiple Azure subscriptions, run the following command to set the subscription that you want to use to provision an instance of the DMS service.
+10. If you have multiple Azure subscriptions, **run** the following command to set the subscription that you want to use to provision an instance of the **DMS** service.
 ```
 az account set -s 97181df2-909d-420b-ab93-1bff15acb6b7
 ```
-2. Next, create a **PostgreSQL** migration **project** by running the following command:
+11. Next, create a **PostgreSQL** migration **project** by running the following command:
 ```
 az dms project create -l <location> -g <ResourceGroupName> --service-name <yourServiceName> --source-platform PostgreSQL --target-platform AzureDbforPostgreSQL -n <newProjectName>
 ```
-For example, the following command creates a project using these parameters:
+**For example**, the following command creates a project using these parameters:

 * Location: **West Central US**
 * Resource Group Name: **Give your cloud rg name here**